-The following is a recommended framework for homework.
-These approaches may vary depending on the developmental level, ability, and learning needs of the individual student.
+The following approaches may vary depending on the developmental level, ability, and learning needs of the individual student.

-- Homework will be assigned and checked regularly - Teachers will report to parents/guardians if students regularly do not meet homework requirements - Homework be given judiciously on holidays and weekends with due respect to family values, interests & practices.
+- Homework will be assigned and checked regularly - Teachers will report to parents/guardians if students regularly do not meet homework requirements - Homework be given judiciously on weekends with due respect to family values, interests & practices.
+Homework will not be assigned over holidays or significant faith days.